InfinityVM/InfinityVM/book/src/integration/README.md

 ![coprocessor flow](../assets/coprocessor-overview.png)

 Importantly, InfinityVM guarantees that the canonical execution chain only contains valid job results.
+This is explained in more depth [here](../chain/fork-choice.md).

 ### Writing a zkVM Program